front cover of Among the Aspen

 Wisconsin Historical Society Press, 2024

-The true story of a family pet who served in WWII and went on to become a friend to wounded veterans
+The true story of a family pet who served overseas in World War II and went on to become a friend to wounded veterans back home.

 During World War II, families all over the country volunteered their pet dogs to serve in the Dogs for Defense Program.
 This beautifully illustrated picture book tells the true story of a family and their beloved dog, Brownie, who served alongside the troops and returned home to become a companion to wounded vets.